 - Any delay had the potential to compromise a defendant’s right to a fair trial in a reasonable time.

-Contact Milosevic Fiske LLP in Toronto for Effective Representation in Trials, Appeals, and Class Actions
+Contact Milosevic & Associates in Toronto for Effective Representation in Trials, Appeals, and Class Actions

-At Milosevic Fiske LLP, our team of Toronto litigation lawyers regularly represent clients in complex litigation matters and appeals, from contract and partnership disputes to regulatory matters.
+At Milosevic & Associates, our team of Toronto litigation lawyers regularly represent clients in complex litigation matters and appeals, from contract and partnership disputes to regulatory matters.
 Our team of exceptional litigators has extensive experience successfully advocating for our clients’ rights.
 Our impressive track record speaks for itself.
 Call us at 416-916-1387 or contact us online to schedule a consultation.